 - Be structured, succinct, and specific; do not hesitate to take 10-30 seconds to gather your thoughts.

 Do be aware that Bain’s behavioral interview might feel mechanical and transactional as questions are scripted with no link between them.
 The interviewer may also interrupt your answer to move on to the next questions to ensure all eight questions are covered.
 So, don’t be too phased if either of these happens.

 How to prepare for Bain’s new interview format

 - Find out from the Bain recruiter what kind of interviews are involved for your specific Bain office and role.

 - Use CaseCoach to prepare.
 The Interview Prep Course covers interviewer-led cases, candidate-led cases, written cases, estimation questions, fit interviews, and behavioral interviews — all formats that are used by Bain around the world.

-- Make sure to practice cases and fit interviews with peers or with our experienced coaches.
+- Make sure to practice cases and fit interviews with peers or with our experienced coaches using our coaching services.
 Successful candidates do at least 25 live cases before they are interview-ready.